SaltieRL/DistributedReplays/README.md

 Each replay has an IP address attached to it, so blame can be given.
 ## Replays

 Replays will be saved in `/replays` for later consumption.
-The server will eventually serve up the replays to training clients.
+The server provides these files to clients.

 ## Structure